- Why should my business give via Work for Good rather than giving direct to charities?

 Make it social - blog, tweet and post your giving stories, mention us and we'll share your stories wider.

-Share your Work for Good profile with your clients and your people, get them involved in choosing the charity.
+Share your Work for Good profile with your clients and your people, get them involved in choosing the charity you donate to next.

 Tell your networks - people's ears will prick up when you mention how your excellent piece of work also generated £500 for the local hospice.